Ys III: Wanderers from Ys

 is a 1989 action role-playing game developed by Nihon Falcom.
 It is the third game in the Ys series.

 Ys III was initially released for the PC-8801 and PC-9801 in 1989 under the title Wanderers from Ys, and versions for the MSX2 and X68000 soon followed.
-In 1991, a number of console ports were produced: versions for the TurboGrafx-CD, Famicom, Super NES, and Sega Genesis.
-A remake for the PlayStation 2 was released by Taito in 2005.
+In 1991, a number of console ports were produced: versions for the TurboGrafx-CD, Famicom, Super NES, and Sega Genesis; all of them aside from the Famicom version were released internationally.
+A remaster for the PlayStation 2 was released by Taito in 2005.
+A remake Ys: The Oath in Felghana, was released the same year for Windows.